feiskyer/kubernetes/docs/hyperstack/user-admin.md

 ### User management

-You can simply add user to existing tenant by OpenStack client.
+You can simply add users to any existing tenant using an OpenStack client.
 For exmaple, these commands add a `demouser` to tenant `demo`:

 ```sh
 openstack user create --password demo demouser